 The world loves Pokémon, and the world loves dogs, so we all love dog Pokémon, right?
-Every Poké-dog is amazing in their own right, so we’re just listing some fantastic fidos and the best beasts falling under the dog umbrella that you can put on your team.
+Every Poké-dog is amazing in its own right, so we’re just listing some fantastic fidos and the best beasts falling under the dog umbrella that you can put on your team.
 They’re not all viable in proper battles, but who cares?
 They’re adorable.

 For even more great guides to the world of Pokémon Scarlet and Violet, read our articles covering Pokémon Scarlet and Violet gym leaders, Pokémon Scarlet and Violet tera raid battles, Pokémon Scarlet and Violet co-op, and Pokémon Scarlet and Violet Terastal Pokémon.
 Or, if you’re looking for more monster-taming adventures, see our list of the best free Pokémon games.

 Yamper evolves into Boltund, who is based on a greyhound, but we just love his original form so much.
 It’s got that classic corgi cushion, and it’s a great little friend to find early on in the region of Galar.

-Possibly more of a wolf than a dog, Lycanroc is based on a werewolf and with its two different forms, it sports two great different styles and rocks them both.
+Possibly more of a wolf than a dog, Lycanroc is based on a werewolf, and with its two different forms, it sports two great different styles and rocks them both.
 While its pre-evolution Rockruff is also adorable, Lycanroc is one of those rare appearances where the evolution of a Pokémon is somehow even cuter than the original.

 Back in Pokémon Gold & Silver, the addition of the dark type was a big deal, and the team over at Game Freak really went heavy-handed with the dark theme.
 Based on the hounds of hell, Houndour and its evolution Houndoom look as if they were plucked from the seven circles of hell, but cute.

 Sometimes it’s hard to mess with the original.
 Growlithe is beloved for a reason, it is one of the first generation Pokémon that absolutely nailed the design the first time round.
 It became beloved in the anime because of its energetic attitude, and its evolution Arcanine is still a majestic mutt that exemplifies the very best of what Pokémon’s evolution system has to offer.

 Alright, no arguments, please.
 This is our list of some of the very best dog Pokémon, but please do not think we’ve forgotten about other beloved pups.
 They’re all beautiful in the eyes of Arceus, and we might come back one day and add even more mutts to the mix.
 If you want to learn about Fidough and the other great gen nine mons, be sure to check out our guide to the Pokémon Scarlet and Violet new Pokémon.